-- The conference occur at Syracuse University from 8-10 December 2023.
+- The conference will take place at Syracuse University from 8-10 December 2023.

 - Henry Luce Foundation